e3modelling/OPEN-PROM/Tutorials/00_Git and VS Code.md

     *If Git is not installed, follow these steps:*

     1. Download the Git installer for your operating system from the official Git website: https://git-scm.com/downloads
-    2. Run the installer and follow the on-screen instructions.
+    2. Run the installer and follow the on-screen instructions
+    3. Make sure to tell Git to use the Windows command prompt, rather than its own
-    3. Once installed, repeat the `git --version` command to verify the installation.
+    4. Once installed, repeat the `git --version` command to verify the installation

 ***Setting Up GitHub Account:***